- Kamran Mofid

 Corruption is an invidious plague that has a wide range of corrosive effects on societies.
 It undermines democracy and the rule of law, leads to violations of human rights, distorts markets, erodes the quality of life and allows organised crime, terrorism and other threats to human security to flourish.

 It will not surprise you to hear that CEOs of FTSE 100 companies in the UK are paid 150-200 times the average annual pay of their employees and for some companies in the US that figure has risen to 3-400:1.
 It should also then not surprise you that the average life expectancy of a CEO’s tenure is now down to 3 years, not even long enough to see the impact of some of their decisions.

 You will also have noticed the growing public frustration with business leaders which has resulted in a dramatic loss in trust.
 Numerous polls undertaken rate business people near the very bottom of the scale.
 The verdict is that they cannot be trusted.

-best place buy viagra canada The corporate leader as a hero has been replaced in the mind of many Americans by a view of individuals that are immoral, incompetent and interested only in enriching themselves.
+The corporate leader as a hero has been replaced in the mind of many Americans by a view of individuals that are immoral, incompetent and interested only in enriching themselves.
 Greed is addictive.
 Money has replaced morality.